7 Case Studies Of Successful Eyewear & Sunglasses Online eCommerce Stores

 Case Study 3: Warby Parker's Disruption Model: Direct-to-Consumer Excellence

-Warby Parker revolutionized eyewear retail by circumventing traditional channels and selling directly to consumers.
+Warby Parker revolutionized eyewear retail by selling directly to consumers.
 The company achieved strong recent quarterly results with consistent year-over-year growth.

 This innovative approach to customer connection transformed how consumers shop for glasses online.